 A very solid academic performance, especially with high grades in science pre-requisite courses, as well as overall gpa.
 As a general rule, a 3.5 or above cumulative grade point average is desirable.
 Check with your institution of choice for their expectations.

-Scoring highly on health professions admissions tests (MCAT, DAT, PCAT, GRE, etc.).
-This not only demonstrates understanding of the subject material, but also indicates ability to succeed on future exams, including professional licensing examinations.
+Scoring well on standardized admissions tests (MCAT, DAT, PCAT, GRE, etc.).
+This not only demonstrates understanding of the subject material and critical reasonng skills, but also indicates ability to succeed on future exams, including professional licensing examinations.
 Various test preparations strategies are available, including self-study guides and preparation courses through various companies.

 Hands-on experience is valuable experience.
 Training as a Certified Nursing Assistant (CNA) or Emergency Medical Technician (EMT) is a good precursor for a pre-professional student.